A Virtual Portfolio

 Capitalizing on Career Chaos: Bringing Creativity and Purpose to Your Work and Life, by Helen Harkness, PhD.
 Dr. Harkness was a pioneer in the field of personal career counseling/coaching specializing in mid-career adults.
 For her third book, she used the metaphor of chaos theory as a theme to apply her career change principles to career disruption.
 Throughout the book she uses specific de-identified client examples.
 I’m proud to say that I’m included.
 This page (offsite) provides extracts of the book that I contributed.
 Dr. Harkness died in 2021, just shy of her 93rd birthday.

 “8 Passages for Uncertain Career Journeys”, published in the Career Planning and Adult Development Journal in 2011.

 Here’s Something About General Semantics: A Primer for Making Sense of Your World, my 2009 self-published eBook in which I present my views on the fascinating, mostly-misunderstood and often-misrepresented study of differences that make a difference.

 In 2014, I collaborated with two colleagues from Indiana and Utah to develop a Massive Open Online Course (or MOOC), offered on the Canvas Network.
-The course is still available in the network’s archives, but I’ve also migrated the content below to my ThisIsNotThat.com website (these links all offsite).
+The course is still available in the network’s archives, but I’ve also migrated the content below to my ThisIsNotThat.com section of this site.

 - The archived course on the Canvas Network,General Semantics: An Approach to Effective Language Behaviors (offsite).

-- The home page for the re-formatted course on ThisIsNotThat.com (offsite).
+- The home page for the re-formatted course on ThisIsNotThat.com.

-- An index of course webpages (an outline of the course) (offsite).
+- An index of course webpages (an outline of the course).